giuliodondi/kOS-ShuttleEntrySim/README.md

 ### TAEM guidance

-### This mode is EXPERIMENTAL.
-MOST of the time it works MOSTLY correctly, but occasionally it will mess up and dump a bit too much energy, or dump too little energy and overshoot the HAC entry point.
+### This mode works as expected MOST of the time, I built in some protective checks to prevent excessive S-turning and pitch smoothing since a large change in commanded pitch can cause kOS to lose control.
-### I've made a huge 'Switch to Approach' override button for a good reason, don't be afraid to use it if you see a problem
+### I'm fairly confident it is robust enough, but keep in mind you have a huge 'Switch to Approach' override button if you see a problem.

 As mentioned, you need to hit the HAC aiming point at the correct altitude, at least within 100m or so.
 Additionally you need to be subsonic, as the Shuttle cannot turn around a HAC this tight at M1+.